DinoChiesa/apigee-proxy-generator/README.md

 ## Templating via lodash

 A simple "template" approach might be to fill in marker fields with values from configuration.
-For example, the marker like {{BASEPATH}} in a proxy configuration file would be replaced with the value of the basepath property in the configuration.
+For example, the marker like `{{BASEPATH}}` in a proxy configuration file could be replaced with the value of the basepath property in the configuration.
 This static replacement is handy but limited.

-Rather than just use static fields for the template, this demonstration uses nodejs and the lodash package for templating.
+Rather than just use static field replacement, this demonstration uses nodejs and the lodash package for templating.
 This means each file in the API proxy bundle "template" can go well beyond static field replacement to include looping, conditionals, and arbitrary JavaScript logic.
 This gives much more flexibility in what the template can do.

 For example, a template can include logic that would:

 - loop through a set of "flows" listed in the configuration data
 - emit a unique Flow element in the generated ProxyEndpoint for each one